iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 Bonding:

-  A Bluetooth {{BLUETOOTH}} defined process that creates a relation between a Bluetooth Central device and a Bluetooth Peripheral device which generates session keying material that is expected to be stored by both Bluetooth devices, to be used for future authentication.
+  A Bluetooth {{BLUETOOTH}} defined process that creates a relation between a Bluetooth Central device and a Bluetooth Peripheral device and which generates session keying material that is expected to be stored by both Bluetooth devices, to be used for future authentication.

 Hash: